pipefan413/millions-of-voices/README3.txt

 mix, in which he included an additional John Williams music cue composed for the Obi-Wan scene on Dagobah but which went unused in all official releases of the film for some reason.
-This "Message From A Jedi" mix (as I've decided to call it) was muxed into earlier 4K83 releases prior to v1.3 by default.
-For this new Millions Of Voices release, both this and hairy_hen's later, more "authentic" version are included as lossless DTS-HD Master Audio tracks at a BD/DVD-compatible sample rate of 48kHz.
+This "Message From A Jedi" mix (as I've decided to call it) was muxed into earlier 4K83 releases prior to v1.3 by default, and was included in v1.3 but only as lossy AC3 as opposed to its original lossless 24-bit DTS-HD Master Audio presentation.
+For this new Millions Of Voices release, both this and hairy_hen's later, more "authentic" version are included as lossless DTS-HD Master Audio tracks at a BD/DVD-compatible 48kHz sample rate.

 As a wee bonus, I've also stripped the audio track out of the BBFC card so it matches the silent one for 4K77 (it was noise anyway rather than actual audio